On Hypercomplex Networks: Conclusions

 Several interesting results have been obtained.
 More specifically, we have that, as the number of optimization modifications are taken, the HC networks tend to perform a well-defined trajectory in the PCA obtained from several respective topological measurements.
 This trajectory, which is indeed more similar to elongated clusters, has been observed to head toward a low density position in the PCA space, departing from all the other considered theoretical network models.
 As expected, the \textit{CI}s of these networks tend to increase progressively.

-The obtained HCs present some additional surprising topological properties.
-First, the distribution of the degrees of their nodes tends to be substantially broader that that of a respective BA model, therefore corresponding to a higher degree of heterogeneity, shown in Figure~\ref{fig:degree_distribution}.
+The obtained HCs present some additional surprising topological properties such as larger diversity of degree and peripheral branches, properties nonexistent in the comparative network models.

-If the entropy of the node degree distribution had been taken as an indication of the complexity of the network (considering only the degree), networks such a regular graph would present minimal complexity, while HCs would have much higher entropy as a consequence of their broader node degree distributions.
-In fact, maximum entropy of degree dispersion would be obtained for uniform such distributions.
-This is indeed reflected by the results, which show a degree distribution in the case of HC networks that is much broader than those verified for respective BA structures.
 However, the degree distribution obtained for the HCs is only slightly wider than that obtained for ER counterparts.
 Thus, in a sense the HC networks are not much more complex than ER networks from the perspective of degree distribution.
 However, at the same time HCs tend to present topology different from all other models, and are characterized by the largest obtained \textit{CI}s.
 This indicates that the complexity of HCs, as had been initially postulated, derives from the heterogeneity not only of node degree, but also of the other considered topological measurements.

-Interestingly, we have observed that this optimization dynamics implies in making the clustering coefficient of the obtained networks very near zero throughout their structures.
-Observe that, although the clustering coefficient values actually decrease during the HC optimization, its coefficient of variation continues to increase.
-In a sense, it seems this condition could be necessary for achieving maximization of the other measurements.